zxcnmmmmm/SDeep/README.md

 You can download the preprocessed metadata for [coco](https://drive.google.com/file/d/15Fw-gErCEArOFykW3YTnLKpRcPgI_3AB/view?usp=sharing) and extract them to ```data/```

 ## Download pretrained model
-We provide the pre-train model, you can download our checkpoint to test.
+We provide the pretained model, you can download our checkpoints to test.
 - The pretained model for [bird](https://pan.baidu.com/s/1fJJvURofSG6-N5D4IuVK9g).
 Download and save it to  ```./code/saved_models/bird/```
 - The pretained model for [coco](https://pan.baidu.com/s/1fJJvURofSG6-N5D4IuVK9g).
 Download and save it to  ```./code/saved_models/coco/```